 If you need an audit for your eCommerce enterprise’s compliance with PIPL, support on either technical or legal side, please feel free to contact us: TMO Group for the latest list of technical features for eCommerce website and Hansheng Law Offices for a legal template.

 China is the home of the largest internet population in the world — about 800 million users.
 It means almost every 5th internet user in the world connects to the global network from the Middle Kingdom.
 Chinese IT giants swiftly catching up with their western counterparts: in 2020 Chinese flagman Tencent overtook Facebook by its market capitalization.
 The digital economy accounts for nearly 40 percent of China’s GDP, second largest GDP in the world.

-Yet, up until a few years ago there were few, if any, laws that regulated this immense segment of the Chinese economy.
-This changed in 2016, when the Chinese government introduced the “Cybersecurity Law” (CSL), that dealt with internet infrastructure, internet service providers, and national cyber security.
+In 2016, the Chinese government introduced the “Cybersecurity Law” (CSL), that dealt with internet infrastructure, internet service providers, and national cyber security.
 Next was the Data Security Law (DSL), regulating handling of data in general.

 Together with CSL and DSL, PIPL will form a comprehensive legal framework for China to manage data processing and network security issues.

 PIPL defines several key terms that are used throughout the regulation.
 Let’s look at those terms.